Home

 If you determine the cracks are due to settling or heaving, then that is a sub-base issue and the concrete may have to be removed to correct that issue.
 Repairing these cracks will only be temporary if the concrete continues to move up or down.

-If you think the floor is done moving you can repair those cracks and the shrinkage cracks with a material you inject into the crack and add a silica sand for a filler.
+If you think the floor is done moving you can repair those cracks and the shrinkage cracks with a material you inject into the crack and add silica sand for a filler.
 This will weld the crack together creating an excellent garage floor repair.

 STEP BY STEP GARAGE FLOOR REPAIR: